coldfumonkeh/oauth2/README.md

 Instantiation for the provider components is the same as the core, although you don't have to send through the `authEndpoint` and `accessTokenEndpoint` values as they are included in the provider components for you.

+### Adding to the providers

+You can easily create your own additional providers.
+If you do, please make a pull request to add them back into the main repository for others to benefit).

+To do so, take a look at one of the existing provider components.
+These extend the core, and will always need their own `init`, `buildRedirectToAuthURL` and `makeAccessTokenRequest` methods to make sure the correct required values are sent through to the providers API.

 ### LinkedIn

 #### Instantiation